ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 How do we detect it?

 Another example is a non-shut down log that gets own.
 Client sees a split view, then goes to a clean network.
-It attempts to resolve a STH to a current one with the legit log.
+It attempts to resolve an STH to a current one with the legit log.
 The legit log can't do it.
 Returns a 500.
 Again, perfect world - log self-reports itself.
 How do we solve this in an imperfect world?

-Do we specify a heuristic like "If you can't resolve a STH after trying N times, during which you do get successful responses from the log, fuck it just send it to Google and the EFF"?
+Do we specify a heuristic like "If you can't resolve an STH after trying N times, during which you do get successful responses from the log, fuck it just send it to Google and the EFF"?
 ]